Begin Your SMSF Journey

 Who pays SMSF setup costs?

 The cost of establishing an SMSF is typically paid by the members upfront.
-Once the fund is set up, a bank account is opened, and funds are received through contributions or rollovers, the member may reimburse themselves for the setup costs from the SMSF.
+Once the fund is setup, a bank account is opened, and funds are received through contributions or rollovers, the member may reimburse themselves for the setup costs from the SMSF.

 If the amount is not reimbursed, it can be treated as a contribution to the fund, and the member may be eligible to claim a personal tax deduction for that contribution, subject to eligibility rules.